-Dreaming of that ideal beach vacation with the kids this summer?
+Dreaming of that ideal beach vacation with the kids this year?

 While there are plenty of fantastic beaches around the world, not all are brilliant for family vacations.
 Popular beaches can be intensely crowded, whilst off-the-beaten-path and remote beaches may lack family amenities.
 Is there a “just right” solution for family beach vacations?